-Dr Beard spoke about the Global Strategy and what it means for healthy ageing at all levels of government particularly on council activities in positive ageing.
+Dr Beard spoke about the Global Strategy (PowerPoint - 4.1MB) (Members Only site) and what it means for healthy ageing at all levels of government particularly on council activities in positive ageing.
 This session presented a global perspective on healthy ageing and provided an opportunity to explore the role of local and state government in achieving age-friendly environments.

 Internationally, the Draft Global Strategy and Plan of Action on Ageing and Health developed by the World Health Organization focuses on what can be done for people in the second half of their lives recognising that all levels of government have an important role in healthy ageing.
 The 2016-2020 Strategy suggests two goals: